ifwe/client-storage/README.md

 # Client Storage for Angular JS

-Namespaced storage for Angular JS.
+Namespaced client storage for Angular JS.
 Writes to localStorage, with cookie fallback.
+No external dependencies other than Angular core; does not depend on `ngCookies`.

 ## Getting Started